Last Tweets of the Krell

 - Practice emergencies.
 Don’t wait until a real emergency to see how good your response is; practice in advance.

 - Safe User Interface.
 Don’t make it easy for users to do unsafe things.
 P insisted on a “one-thought” interface (and even patented it).
-It is safer to require a user initiator prompt (like “OK, Cogno”) and use a confirmation dialog for actions with big irreversible effects: “Are you sure you want to conjure a monster from the Id?”
+It is safer to require a specific prompt to initiate action (“OK, Cogno”) and use a confirmation dialog for actions with big irreversible effects (“Are you sure you want to conjure a monster from the Id?”).

 - Culture.
-S and I, and others, had concerns all along, but the culture encouraged us to keep quiet, not to discuss and fix the problems.
+C and I (and others) had concerns all along, but the culture encouraged us to keep quiet about it, discouraged discussion, and didn’t have a process to fix the problems.